 Adopt policies and frameworks for the development of relevant, timely and accurate data and the effective collection, application and open exchange of the same; implement global best practices for the exchange of data to achieve data interoperability

 Promote the availability of affordable access to ICT as a key to the success of the government’s efforts to foster an information society and bridge emerging inequalities in digital economy

+Set up an accessibility observatory to gather information regarding accessibility to: regulations, models, strategies and programs, from where to share and learn at the same time as keeping track of development and compliance.

 3. Targets